bidhan-a/solana-pinocchio-examples/pinocchio-hello-world/README.md

 ## Prerequisites

-- Rust and Cargo installed.
+- Rust and Cargo
-- Solana CLI tools installed.
+- Solana CLI tools
+- Pinocchio
+- Mollusk (for testing)

 ## Build the Program